lanjz/Hello-Word/blog/docs/Vue/PatchNode.md

             for (var i$1 = 0; i$1 < cbs.create.length; ++i$1) {
               cbs.create[i$1](emptyNode, ancestor);
             }
-            // #6513
-            // invoke insert hooks that may have been merged by create hooks.
-            // e.g. for directives that uses the "inserted" hook. var insert = ancestor.data.hook.insert;
+            var insert = ancestor.data.hook.insert;
             if (insert.merged) {
               // start at index 1 to avoid re-invoking component mounted hook